September 11, 2025

 To see firsthand what sets the best customer loyalty software apart, I tested a range of platforms, exploring features like multi-channel engagement, CRM and marketing integrations, and real-time reporting.

-*These loyalty management software are top-rated in their category, according to G2 Grid Reports.
+*These loyalty management software are top-rated in their category, according to G2's Spring 2025 Grid Report.
 I’ve also added their monthly pricing to make comparisons easier for you.

 Customer loyalty isn’t something you can buy with discounts or freebies.
-Building real loyalty means consistently delivering seamless experiences, personalized rewards, and incentives that matter to your customers across every channel.
+Building real loyalty means consistently delivering seamless experiences, personalized rewards, and incentives that matter to your customers across every channel—because loyalty isn’t just feel-good marketing.
+In fact, loyalty program members spend, on average, up to 164% more than non-members when redeeming rewards.

 But after working on loyalty campaigns and delving deeper into customer engagement strategies, I realized that not every loyalty platform delivers on its promises.